 Other banks are rather lenient.
 Citibank and online bank Capital One 360 simply required that checks are properly endorsed by all payees.
 They don’t stipulate that all payees must provide identification or maintain joint accounts.

-It would be best to call your bank ahead before you deposit the check.
+It would be best to call your bank ahead before you deposit the check by searching for your bank on MyBankTracker’s bank profile page.
 Also, do not deposit the check through an ATM and hope that the bank will accept it.
 If the bank finds that the check deposit was in violation of its policies, it may become much more of a hassle to get the situation cleared up.

-In most cases, you would be better off asking the payer to write two separate checks.
+Tip: In most cases, you would be better off asking the payer to write two separate checks.
+For checks issued by government agencies, you’d have to contact them for a reissued check.